 Inverness - North West Highlands

-Urquhart Castle - There’s time for one more stop before returning to Inverness – a fantastic photo opportunity from a vantage point above Urquhart Castle.
-This is the only castle on the banks of Loch Ness and has been an important stronghold for around a thousand years.
+Urquhart Castle - There’s time for one more stop before returning to Inverness – a fantastic photo opportunity from a vantage point high above Urquhart Castle.
+This is the only castle on the banks of Loch Ness and has been an important stronghold and lookout post for around a thousand years.
 The tour then follows the River Ness back to the capital of the Highlands for the last night together – Saturday night in Inverness.

 Inverness - St Andrews - Edinburgh